Curro-47/ChikiClase/README.md

 print and input

-if

-while

-pass, continue, break
+if and while        (pass, continue and break)

-functions
+functions           (arguments and returns)

-function arguments

-function returns